-Fertilisers are chemical compounds added to the soil to supply nutrients to crops.
-They replace elements that plants absorb.
-This improves plant growth and promotes the development of crops, so fertilisers are important in agricultural production.
+Fertilisers are chemical compounds added to the soil to replenish nutrients absorbed by plants.
+These nutrients enhance plant growth and crop development, making fertilisers crucial for agricultural production.

 NPK fertilisers are fertilisers that contain: